suong4554/490-Servers/README.md

 ##### **SQL/Broker Server:**
-This server acts as both the SQL and Broker since we are currently one computer short due to a member being in the hospital.
+This server acts as both the SQL and Broker.
 This server will take in requests and forward it to the DMZ server or execute certain requests that call on SQL such as authentication/registration.
 It is also configured to work with matchmaking but that is currently not used in order to prevent the server from hanging along with the error we posted in error.png.